Wednesday, March 5, 2025

 A Little Grammar

 In Spanish, the verb "besar" is transitive, meaning it always needs a direct object.
 For example, "Él besó a su abuela" (He kissed his grandma).
-Don't forget to use the personal "a" when kissing important people.
-Details matter!
+Don't forget to use the personal "a" when kissing important people—details matter!
+Also, besar is a regular verb, so it follows the standard conjugation pattern for verbs ending in -ar, making it easy to use across tenses.

 Bonus Tips: